preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{*}}

-**Review Reminder e-mail**: In this e-mail for Document Management, this token is supported in Subject:
+**Review Reminder email**: In this email for Document Management, this token is supported in Subject:

 + {{DocumentTitle}}